simplesurance/simplesurance.github.io/CONTRIBUTING.md

 ```
 /pages/2017/introduction-to-javascript
 ```
-> this will defined the URL of your post, keep simple, keep it readable and SEO friendly. 😉
+> this will define the URL of your post, keep it simple, keep it readable and SEO friendly. 😉

 File Content: